-Pull the required field cables into the rear enclosure and install the connections as indicated in the following subsections (see Table 2 for recommended conductor sizes and Figure 19 for wiring details).
+Install all connections after pulling the field wiring into the rear enclosure (see Table 2 for recommended conductor sizes and Figure 18 for wiring details).

 NOTE: Consult the National Electrical Code (NFPA 70), Canadian Standards Association (CSA 22.1), and local codes for the specific requirements regarding your installation.
 Install all equipment without modification and according to the local and national codes.
-Class 2 circuit wiring must be performed in accordance with the NEC.
+Class 2 circuit wiring must be performed in accordance with NEC 725.55.